-ELEN E6080x or y Topics in systems biology 3 pts.
+ELEN E6080x or y-6089x or Topics in systems biology 3 pts.
 Lect: 2.
 Prerequisites: The instructor's permission.
 Selected advanced topics in systems biology.
 Content varies from year to year, and different topics rotate through the course numbers 6080 to 6089.

 CSEE E6180x or y Modeling and performance evaluation 3 pts.
 Lect: 2.
 Prerequisites: COMS W4118 and SIEO W4150 or permission of the instructor.
 Introduction to queuing analysis and simulation techniques.
 Evaluation of time-sharing and multiprocessor systems.
 Topics include priority queuing, buffer storage, and disk access, interference and bus contention problems, and modeling of program behaviors.